go-openapi/swaggersocket/README.md

 ///////////////////
 // some code goes here
 //////////////////
-// serve the swagger api on the websocket client rt := runtime.New("localhost", "/", []string{"https"})
+// runtime is the go-openapi runtime rt := runtime.New("localhost", "/", []string{"https"})
 rt.Transport = wsClient.Connection()
-cli := client.New(rt, nil)
+// client is the swagger http client cli := client.New(rt, nil)
 ```